fengkai11/Vector-space-detection/README.md

 The crucial problem is how convert image space to vector space, Andrej Karpathy has introduced the technology of transformer,but no details of the pipline.
 In this repository
 I am trying to verify this part.

-The blogs about AI day can be reference:
+The blogs about AI day can be refered:
 [1.Deep Understanding Tesla FSD,Jason Zhang](https://saneryee-studio.medium.com/deep-understanding-tesla-fsd-part-1-hydranet-1b46106d57)
 [2.Tesla AutoPilot 纯视觉方案解析](https://zhuanlan.zhihu.com/p/404916271)